Last updated June 20th, 2023.

 Because of this, the nation will see its economic and political sway rise more than perhaps any of its neighbors.
 Investors are flocking to the Philippines to profit from its immense growth potential.

-This has led foreign companies choosing to pick the the Philippines over other countries when it comes to investing in Asia.
-Especially businesses that are looking for English-speaking tech support and call center staff.
+This has led to foreign business choosing to invest in the Philippines property market over other countries in Asia.
+Especially tech firms looking for English-speaking support and call center staff.

-Vietnam, for example, also benefits from its low wages at time when China’s are increasing.
-Yet their talent pool isn’t as wide nor as fluent in English when compared to the Philippines’.
+Vietnam, for example, also benefits from its low wages as China’s increase.
+Yet their talent pool isn’t as vast nor as fluent in English when compared to the Philippines.

-Secondly, the Philippines sees a high amount of remittances from abroad.
-Many English-speaking workers choose to find employment in higher paying countries such as the United States, Malaysia, and Australia.
+Secondly, the Philippines sees an unusually high amount of offshore remittances.
+Many skilled English-speaking workers have successfully found employment in higher-paying countries such as the United States and Australia.

-Business process outsourcing is one of the country’s fastest growing sectors, with call-center firms like Convergys among its largest foreign investors.
+Business process outsourcing is one of the country’s fastest-growing sectors, with call center firms like Convergys among the Philippines’ biggest foreign investors.

-The Philippines’ openness toward foreign investment gives them a major edge over neighbors in the region such as Indonesia, Myanmar, and Vietnam.
+The Philippines’ openness toward foreign investment gives them a significant edge over other countries in the region, such as Indonesia and Laos which are restrictive by comparison.

-Of course, the Philippines isn’t without its problems too.
-Tons of inefficiency and corruption exists in some parts of government.
+Of course, the Philippines isn’t without its problems, too.
+Tons of inefficiency and corruption exist in some parts of government.
 Crime remains an issue in several cities, and it directly harms GDP growth.

 None of this necessarily means investing in Philippines property is a bad idea.
 A rising population by itself means that, in the future, there will almost inevitably be more real estate demand in prime locations.